coreboot/coreboot/Documentation/northbridge/intel/sandybridge/nri_freq.md

 > '1: since coreboot 4.6

 ## Multiplier selection
-coreboot select the maximum frequency to operate at by the following formula:
+coreboot selects the maximum frequency to operate at by the following formula:
 ```
 if devicetree's max_mem_clock_mhz > 0:
      freq_max := max_mem_clock_mhz